matildeec/matildeec/README.md

 - 🖥️
 -->

-- 📚 Currently studying Digital Humanities at University of Pisa
+- 📚 Currently studying Data Science at Sant'Anna School of Advanced Studies / University of Pisa
+- 🎓 Graduate in Digital Humanities at University of Pisa
 - 🔭 Interested in Web Design, Software Development, Data Science and AI
 - 🌱 Currently working on a new project